 Since taking a tour of the United Nations is currently not an option due to the Covid pandemic, children of all ages can take a tour virtually!
 The United Nations headquarters is currently offering several different virtual tours, including the Black history tour, Focus on women virtual tour, and the UN architecture virtual tour.
-The United Nations headquarters also excepts and guided group tours virtually with a live person.
-When it comes to great virtual field trips, where are you have a live tour guide, you almost can’t beat it.
+The United Nations headquarters also except guided group tours virtually with a live person.
+When it comes to great virtual field trips, where you have a live tour guide, you almost can’t beat it.

 There is a slight fee associated with each person who will be attending the virtual tour.
-Individual tickets for adults are $10 each, and children are $8s each. reality reasonable in cost.
+Individual tickets for adults are $10 each, and for children are $8s each. reality reasonable in cost.

 3. Anne Frank House